 The intention of this paper is not to participate in the violence - non-violence debate but to raise some questions about the debate itself.
 My submission is that the debate about violence and non-violence reaches a point at which it simply must end.
 There is a point beyond which such a debate is no longer possible.
-There may be times when there is a space within which the debate can take place but there is a time when this space is so violated great moral crisis maintain their neutrality + Dante that it is no longer possible to engage in the debate.
-Circumstances or events at a particular stage in life car: so 'squeeze' or constrict this space that it ceases to exist.
+There may be times when there is a space within which the debate can take place but there is a time when this space is so violated

+'The hottest places in hell are reserved for those who in time of great moral crisis maintain their neutrality' # Dante that it is no longer possible to engage in the debate.
+Circumstances or events at a particular stage in life can so 'squeeze' or constrict this space that it ceases to exist.

-Foothote: Taken from Theology and Violence, edited by Chariles Villa-Vicencio
+Footnote: Taken from Theology and Violence, edited by Charles Villa-Vicencio